ARTICLE I - Name and Purpose

 Section 3: Rules

-(a) Only Class AA, A, Superintendent Member and C members may vote at meetings of the Association.
+(a) Only Class AA, A, B and C members may vote at meetings of the Association.

-(b) Class A, Superintendent Member and one Class C member may serve as an Officer of the Association.
+(b) Class A, Class B and one Class C member may serve as an Officer of the Association.

-(c) Except as stated in Article II, Section 1 of these By-Laws, Class A, Superintendent Members and one Class C member may serve on the Board of Directors of the Association.
+(c) Except as stated in Article II, Section 1 of these By-Laws, Class A, Class B and one Class C member may serve on the Board of Directors of the Association.

 (d) AA, Honorary and Privileged members shall not be required to pay dues or assessments.
 All other classes of membership shall pay annual membership dues, and assessments when necessary.